hoehrmann/demo-parselov/README.md

 }
 ```

-where the functions called above would look like this.
+where the functions called above would look as follows.
 Parameters
 `$ns`, and `$cs` are the successors of `$v` in the `$null` graph and
 the `$char` graph respectively, the rest should be obvious from the
 previous section.